rule

 Text 42

-O Lord to that best of all sacrifices will all enlightened souls and alike as well as the kings of glory eager to see you come.
+O Lord to that best of all sacrifices will all enlightened and likewise souls as well as the kings of glory eager as they are to see You attend.
+(Vedabase)

 Text 43

-When from hearing, chanting and meditating about You, the Full of the Absolute, the ones dropped out find purification, what then to speak of those who see You and touch You?
+When from hearing, chanting and meditating about You, the Full of the Absolute, even the dregs of society find purification, what then may one expect for those who see You and touch You?
+(Vedabase)

 Text 44